Team #202

 Fysiotherapists are yet another important element in a base camp.
 The relay race is not an easy task, one that takes a toll.
 The fysiotherapist(s) help to prevent and aleviate injuries.

-• Nadiya Maksimenko
+• Nadija Maksimenko

 Basecamp.png